Disclaimer: This post may contain affiliate links. Please read my full disclaimer here.

 The container size depends on the kind of plants you are growing in it.
 For example, a tomato plant will need at least a five-gallon size container, while peppers will do fine in a three-gallon pot.
 And most annual flowers will grow well in a one-gallon container.

 To choose the right container size, consider the plant’s final size and the depth of its roots.
 Plants with shallow root systems, such as lettuce and pansies, do not need a deep pot.

 The right material

 With all the new technologies, companies are trying to provide various choices to accommodate the consumer.
 In addition to the traditional clay and stone, there are many materials today.
 So the critical criteria to look for is how much moisture the material retains.
 For example, Clay pots are porous and lose water the fastest.
 If you must have natural material, you may consider glazed pots.
 Resin containers are another excellent choice for their lighter weight and sturdiness.

 The right soil

 Many get carried away by the aesthetics of the pot and forget to check or make drainage holes.
 These are the holes you usually find at the bottom of the pot.
-Most of the time, big and pretty pots do not have predrilled holes, so make sure to make them before planting.
+Most of the time, big and pretty planters do not have predrilled holes, so make sure to make them before planting.

-How to make hole on a flowerpot?
+How to make a hole on a flowerpot?

 To make drainage holes in a plastic pot, use a metal skewer you would have heated and insert it through.
 Large resin pots usually come with imprinted holes g ou would break by hammering in a screwdriver.
 You can also use a drill to make the holes.